 As a teenager, he was championed by the legendary Quincy Jones, and his popularity has grown every year since.
 He came to prominence through YouTube with his Grammy-winning arrangements of “Fascinating Rhythm” and “The Flintstones Theme”.

 He is known for his never-ending quest for knowledge and passion for harmony (and negative harmony).
 His enthusiasm for learning makes him one of the best pianists of today.

-Diana Krall may be a surprise addition to our list for some readers, but there’s only one thing you need to know; she was taught and mentored by none other than Oscar Peterson.
+Diana Krall may be a surprise addition to my list for some readers, but there’s only one thing you need to know: she was taught and mentored by none other than the legendary Oscar Peterson.

 He is critically acclaimed as a solo pianist and as a composer for his trio and larger groups.
 His album Highway Rider is a modern masterpiece.